bharatag01/notes/NoSql.md

    match_id,score.
 Dynamo DB and redis are key value DB
 2) Document DB- when you have to store not the fixed attributes like product in  ecommerce.EVery product ahs diff attributes Eg-Mongo DB.
-3)Column DB- Instead of row by row it stores data column by column.
+3) Column DB- Instead of row by row it stores data column by column.
 EG-Cassandra.
 Eg- when you have to fetch latest tweets of hastag or uber driver location history.